 • create a positive legacy for the region

-Why we need the scheme
+Why we needed the scheme

-The A14 provides a vital road transport corridor between the West Midlands and East Anglia and is of local, regional, national and international significance.
+The A14 provides a vital road transport corridor between the West Midlands and East Anglia, and is of local, regional, national and international significance.

 The section of the route between Huntingdon and Cambridge carries a high level of commuter as well as long-distance traffic and provides a strategic link between the A1 and the M11 motorway.